Copycat Starbucks Pumpkin Bread

 Instructions

-• Preheat oven to 350°F and spray a loaf pan with nonstick cooking spray.
+- Preheat oven to 350°F. Spray a loaf pan with nonstick cooking spray.

-• In a medium bowl, whisk flour, pumpkin pie spice, baking soda, and salt.
+- In a medium bowl, whisk together the flour, pumpkin pie spice, baking soda, and salt.
 Set aside.

-• In a stand mixer with a whisk attachment or in a large bowl with a hand mixer, mix butter, cane sugar and light brown sugar until light and fluffy, 2 minutes.
-Add eggs, one at a time, until incorporated.
-Add canned pumpkin and vanilla extract and mix to combine.
+- In a stand mixer with a whisk attachment or in a large bowl with a hand mixer, mix the butter, cane sugar, and light brown sugar until light and fluffy, 2 minutes.
+Add the eggs, one at a time, until incorporated.
+Add the canned pumpkin and vanilla extract and mix to combine.

-• Add dry ingredients and mix until no streaks remain.
-Pour into prepared pan and sprinkle with the pumpkin seeds if using.
+- Add the dry ingredients and mix until no streaks of flour remain.
+Pour the batter into the prepared loaf pan and sprinkle with the pumpkin seeds, if using.

-• Bake in preheated oven until a toothpick inserted in the center of the loaf comes out clean, about 50-55 minutes.
-Remove from the oven and allow the bread to cool completely in the pan set on a wire rack before slicing.
+- Bake 50-55 minutes until a toothpick inserted in the center of the loaf comes out clean.
+Remove from the oven and let the bread cool completely in the pan set on a wire rack before slicing.

 Notes